1coderookie/KobraGoNeoInsights/docs/hardware/other.md

 |:---------:|:--------:|:----------:|
 | ![Left side](../assets/images/enclosure_SainSmart_left-side_web.jpg) | ![Top side](../assets/images/enclosure_SainSmart_top-lid_web.jpg) | ![Right side](../assets/images/enclosure_SainSmart_right-side_web.jpg) |

-I personally use this tent for my Neo which prints other types of filament than PLA.
+Due to the better quality, I personally used this tent for one of my Kobra Neos which only prints other types of filament than PLA in the first place.
+But because the quality is just so much better than the quality of the generic one mentioned above, I ended up getting more of these enclosure from SainSmart and only use these ones now.
+Compared to the generic one, it's really impressive how much quieter the printer is and how much better the fumes are being kept iniside.

 **Final thoughts on tent style enclosures**
 My bottom line here about these two types of tent style enclosures would be: if you plan to use the enclosure for *printing* more demanding types of filament like ABS for example and not just like using it as a better dust protection cover, then I highly recommend getting the one from SainSmart.
-The difference in quality compared to the "generic" one from Sunlu shown above is like day and night.
+The difference in quality compared to the "generic" one from Sunlu shown above is like day and night and it's really impressive how much quieter the printer is and how much better the fumes are being kept inside with the enclosure from SainSmart compared to the generic one.
 The enclosure from SainSmart usually is a bit more expensive that the cheapest generic ones you could get, but the much better quality is worth every buck.
 Sure, the generic one also works, and I used it for printing PETG as well (where using an enclosure isn't necessary, but it helps avoiding any cold airstream hitting the bed) as it was the first tent I got myself.
 When I then got the one from SainSmart and the difference in quality became obvious, I kind of did regret spending the money on the generic one though as it was only 20€ less than the one from SainSmart.
 Judging by the product images being available, I *assume* the quality of the enclosure from Creality is comparable to the one from SainSmart, but as mentioned before the slightly smaller size of it made me not buying it.